KhushiBajpai2003/Machine-Learning/README.md

 titanic.csv: Raw Titanic dataset. titanic_processed.csv: Processed Titanic dataset.
 LR_SR.csv: Dataset for Linear Regression and Simple Regression project.
-Other Files
-LICENSE: License for this repository.
-README.md: This file.

 Installation
 To run the notebooks, you need to have Python and Jupyter Notebook installed on your system.
 You can install the required libraries using pip: